IT22052124/CSSE-WasteWise/README.md

 ## ✨ Features

 - **Bin Type Management:**
   Create and update various waste bin types, including options for recyclable bins.
-Detailed forms and table views make it easy to see bin details, pricing, and capacity options (fileciteturn0file5).
+Detailed forms and table views make it easy to see bin details, pricing, and capacity options .

 - **Waste Collection and Tracking:**
   Enable collectors to record waste levels, update bin conditions, and automatically update waste levels using real-time data.
-The mobile collector screens include QR code generation, waste summary data and collection history (fileciteturn0file10).
+The mobile collector screens include QR code generation, waste summary data and collection history.

 - **Responsive UI and Dashboard:**
   Seamless integration using Material Tailwind, with components such as IconButton, Typography, and Chip for visually appealing dashboards.
-Real-time notifications and data updates enhance user interaction (fileciteturn0file2).
+Real-time notifications and data updates enhance user interaction .

 - **PDF Receipts and Reports:**
-  Generate and share customizable PDF receipts directly from the app, built using the Expo ecosystem for mobile support (fileciteturn0file8).
+  Generate and share customizable PDF receipts directly from the app, built using the Expo ecosystem for mobile support .

 - **Easy Integration with Firebase:**
   Uses Firebase for data storage and authentication, ensuring secure and scalable backend services.